 Delivering the Cub Scout Program

-The Cub Scout program can be extremely rewarding for the boys in the program and their adult leaders.
-At the same time, it can be challenging, especially for the new leader facing his or her first group of boys.
+The Cub Scout program can be extremely rewarding for the everyone in the program.
+At the same time, it can be challenging, especially for the new leader facing his or her first group of Cub Scouts.
 The purpose of the den leader guide is to break down how to deliver the program, beginning with the den meeting, such that the planning and execution are simplified and new leader confidence is increased.

 Part of the inherent strength of the Cub Scout program is its organization.
 At its most basic, CubScouting consists of: